 Rack safety is a complicated issue to tackle.
 Where should we start?
-Damotech recently held a webinar to address the strategies that matter most to improve the situation and this article provides a summary of what our experts covered during the session.
+Damotech recently recorded a webinar to address the 5 strategies that matter most when it comes to achieving rack safety in your warehouse.
+This article provides a summary of what our experts covered during the session.
+You can also watch the 20-minute video recording if you prefer:

 Our 5 Strategies to Improve Rack Safety